haoliangyu/designing-data-intensive-application/chapter-9.md

 Figuring out the causality dependency of historical events is difficult.
 A reasonable way is to determine the order using _sequence numbers_ or _timestamps_.
 Instead of a time-of-day clock, the _timestamps_ comes from a logical clock that generates a sequence of numbers to identify operations.
 In particular this sequence of numbers could be generated in a total order to make assigned events in order.

 ### Lamport Timestamps

+The _Lamport Timestamps_ is a unique identifier that use both the node ID and a counter number.
+It uses two rules to guarantee the total order:

+* The timestamp with a greater counter number is the greater timestamp
+* If the counter numbers are the same, the one with the greater node ID is the greater timestamp

+Every node and every client keeps track of the maximum counter number it has so far, and includes the maximum on every request.
+When a node receives a request or response with a maximum number larger than its own, it immediately increases it own to that maximum.
+So that a node will know which value is the latest one and moves towards it.

+**Is it enough?**

+Although the total order would provide the time ordering of each event, the order number is given by each node individually and a node doesn't know whether another node receive a conflicting operation concurrently.
+It has to know the status of other nodes in order to resolve the conflict and the total order solely cannot help.

+### Total Order Broadcast

+To resolve this problem, an external service could be used to produce messages in total order and broadcast them to the nodes.
+Particularly, it should have two safety properties:

+* Reliable delivery
+  No messages are lost: if a message is delivered to one node, it is delivered to all nodes.

+* Totally ordered delivery
+  Messages are delivered to every node in the same order.